 3. You can further configure or manage printing jobs or printers by going to printing located in Menu, System, Printers.

 4. Once you open the Printing menu it will bring you to a simple dialog to select, view and manage options related to your printer.

-5. You can find options for a printer by highlighting (single clicking) on the icon of the printer you wish to manage.
+5. You can find options for your printer by highlighting (left clicking) on your printer, then click on Printer, Properties.

 7. Once you click on the + sign above, you will see this window if the printer was detected properly.
 You can then select the method of connect and printer on the pane near the bottom of the window.
 (You may see more than one option if your device is an all in one device, so select from the left pane carefully.)
 From here you can also select a Network Printer if you are connected to a home network and a printer is available.

 7.1 If for some reason you are unable to see a network printer on a machine using Windows you may need to configure samba (a sharing and networking tool for Linux > Windows) You can find help doing this here.

 8. Clicking Forward on the above window will bring you to this window where you can set the Printer Name, Description and Location for the printer.
 However Description and Location are not required, unless you share a printer or use one over a network.

 9. Cups is a web interface for managing your printer.
 Once installed, click here to manage your printer.

 The following tutorial gives an example of how to set up a shared printer connected to Linux Lite.